MadhuraMary/InquisitiveMinds/README.md

 b. once in above path: Create a virtual environment by writing command: py -3 -m venv venv Once ran, you should see a venv folder under the 'IMbot-master' folder

 c.
-No we need to activate the virtual environment by running below command: venv\Scripts\activate
+Now we need to activate the virtual environment by running below command: venv\Scripts\activate

 d.
 This activates our virtual python environment and should show something like